decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 * `iss`: REQUIRED.
 The Issuer of the Verified Domain JWT.
 The value of `iss` MUST be a DID using a DID method defined by this profile.
 * `iat`: REQUIRED.
 The time of issuance of the Verified Domain JWT.
 See [RFC7519](https://datatracker.ietf.org/doc/html/rfc7519) for more information.
 * `exp`: OPTIONAL.
 The expiry time of the Verified Domain JWT after which it is no longer valid.
 See [RFC7519](https://datatracker.ietf.org/doc/html/rfc7519) for more information.
 * `type`: REQUIRED.
 The type of a JSON object that is secured by the JWT, as defined in [I-D.draft-terbu-oauth-sd-jwt-vc](https://datatracker.ietf.org/doc/html/draft-terbu-sd-jwt-vc).
-MUST be of value `VerifiedDomain`.
+MUST be of value `verified_domain`.
 * `domain_binding`: REQUIRED.
 Object with the information about the DID and the domain that the third party is attesting.
 It consists of the following two parameters:
   * `did`: REQUIRED.
 DID of a Verifier/RP using the `did` scheme defined is [[ref: DID Core]].
   * `domain`: REQUIRED.
 A URL using the `https` scheme that belongs to the Verifier/RP identified using DID in the same object.